See a vulnerability summary

 Reattacks:

-- Last request: The date of the most recent reattack request
+- Last requested date: The date of the most recent reattack request

 - Requester: The email of the member who requested the last reattack